 Clerk Jean Kaczmarek urges voters who intend to vote by mail in the 2020

-Presidential Election to apply to the Clerk’s office this week.
+Presidential Election to apply to the Clerk’s office today.

 Similarly, anyone who has

 received their ballot already is urged to complete and get their ballot back to

 the Clerk’s office as soon as possible.
 Ballots must either be in the custody

 of the County Clerk or have a postmark on or before Nov.
 3rd.

 accepted through Oct.
 29, the Clerk, as well as Gov. J.B.
 Pritzker and the